Skip to main content

 Cons

-• Moisture Collection: Ventless dryers produce condensed water from the drying process.
-Collected water can either go into a drain hose or removable tank (which you'll need to empty if not plumbed).
-Always check to see if the unit, and its destination, allows for direct drainage for simpler operation.
+Ventless dryers produce condensed water from the drying process.
+Collected water can either go into a drain hose or a removable tank (which you'll need to empty if not plumbed).
+Always check to see if the unit and its destination allow for direct drainage for more straightforward operation.

 What is a ventless dryer?